Implementing Nested JSON/GeoJSON Flattening in Standardized ETL Pipelines Jump to heading

 Configuration-Driven Architecture & Mapping Manifests Jump to heading

 Hardcoded parsing routines introduce maintenance debt and schema drift vulnerabilities.
 The flattening stage must be driven by version-controlled YAML manifests that externalize all transformation logic.
-Each mapping rule defines a source JSONPath or dot-notation trajectory, a target column identifier, a delimiter convention, an expected data type, and explicit mandatory/optional status.
+Each mapping rule defines a source dot-notation path (relative to properties), a target column identifier, a delimiter convention, an expected data type, and explicit mandatory/optional status.

 yaml